lingyi-owl/jena_workshop/_episodes/50-introduction.md

 - "What is Hill Number?"
 objectives:
 - "Compositionality"
-  - "Definition: a D-part composition is positive real vector of D components describing the parts of some whole.
-It only carries relative information between the parts.
-  - "Three principles of compositional data (analysis): scale invariance, permutation invariance, subcompositional coherence
 - "Hill number of alpha divesity"
-  - "Hill number is linear"
 keypoints:
 - "Next Generation Sequencing data is compositional and should be analyzed using compositional data analysis methods"
 - "Hill number is linear and more intuitive than original alpha diversity measures"